 One of the most obvious advantages of mobile checkout is that consumers may receive one-on-one service from staff, and staff have the information they need to provide individualized service at their fingertips.

-For example, with Shopify POS, staff may check up a shopper’s purchase history to ensure the things they propose match their interests and preferences.
+For example, with Shopify POS, staff may check up on a shopper’s purchase history to ensure the things they propose match their interests and preferences.
 If the shopper has a favorite color, the shop staff can add a note to the customer’s profile so that context is shared with any store associate who serves them in the future.

 Mobile POS systems also make it easier for shop staff to service more than one client at a time.
 This is extremely helpful if your shop has a small team or often serves a high volume of customers.